aws-samples/aws-hpc-recipes/README.md

 Recipes are in namespaced directories under the [`recipes`](/recipes/) folder.
 We generate the README file in that folder from the list of active recipes to provide a simple discovery interface.

-## Getting started
+## Getting started using HPCDK recipes

 TBD

 ## Contributing

 We encourage you to contribute to HPCDK!
 Read up on our [contribution process and guidelines](CONTRIBUTING.md) and share your best ideas with the HPC community.
+Then, head to **[Get Started Building for HPCDK](docs/start.md)** to begin.

 ## Additional Resources